EOC News Issue 18

 Venue-packed events, cultural competitions and revelry in the streets all culminate today and tomorrow as Trinidadians and foreigners alike celebrate the height of an action-packed Carnival season.

-To read more visit: https://newsday.co.tt/access-to-and-inclusion-in-carnival-activities/
+To read more visit: https://newsday.co.tt/2023/02/13/the-unifying-power-of-carnival/

 As the leading state advocate on discrimination, the Equal Opportunity Commission (EOC/commission) conducts inclusivity training sessions with small, medium and large organisations or businesses in the private and public sectors.
 The EOC once again welcomes all public and private sector organisations/businesses to request one of our 2023 inclusivity training sessions.